Top 10 High-Fiber Foods For Gut And Overall Health

 • Raspberries

-What are different types of fiber?
+What are the different types of fiber?

-There are two types of fibers, soluble and insoluble fiber.
-You can get fiber from fruits, vegetables, and grains
+There are two types of fibers: soluble and insoluble fiber.
+You can get fiber from fruits, vegetables, and grains.

 How much fiber do you need?

 The American Heart Association recommends 25-30g from food, not supplements.
-Women under 50 years old can take 21-25g per day while men under the age of 50 years need 30-38g of fiber.
+Women under 50 years old can take 21-25g per day, while men under the age of 50 years need 30-38g of fiber.
 Lactating and pregnant women 28g per day.
-One might ask how much fiber needs to be taken per day?
-Here is a breakdown of what food you can eat to give you enough fiber up to 25g.
+One might ask how much fiber needs to be taken per day.
+Here is a breakdown of what food you can eat to give you enough fiber, up to 25g.
 You can see more foods per American fiber dietary guideline

 • 100gms of uncooked whole grains